praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 _satellite.buildInfo
 ```

-This object contains information about the build of the current Launch runtime library.
+This object contains information about the build of the current [!DNL Launch] runtime library.
 The object contains the following properties:

 #### turbineVersion